Agriculture is one of Canada’s three most hazardous industries.

-In Alberta, there have been five farm power line related fatalities since 2010.
-Yet farmers are less likely to self-identify with power lines as a major workplace threat .
-With worksite and home often being one in the same, they aren’t always assessing their environment with a safety mindset.
+With worksite and home often being one in the same, farmers and ranchers aren’t always keeping an eye out for hidden hazards.
 Complacency is also a concern with switching back and forth between many routine tasks.